Kat632/PP4-LettuceEat/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript "Link to JavaScript Wiki")
      - Used to implement the Summernote feature that allowed the user to add styling to the recipe in the form.
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language) "Link to Python Wiki")
-     - Used to implement Django functionality, including building models, forms and views for our app.
+     - Used to implement Django functionality, including building models, forms and views for the app.

 ### Frameworks, Libraries & Programs Used
 - [Django](https://www.djangoproject.com/ "Link to Django Project website")